 Cloud storage by IBM offers server-side encryption and SSL/TLS in transit.
 Data can be controlled using a web interface, RESTful API, SDK.

-By using SDK, it enables you to use storage not just with IBM cloud services with another platform too.
+By using SDK, it enables you to use storage not just with IBM cloud services but with other platforms too.
 There are two resiliency options.

-- Regional – store data in multiple data center but same region
+Regional – store data in multiple data centers but the same region

 IBM offers four types of storage.